jaysueno/group_bestest_guys/README.md

 <h1 align="center"> Trump Tweet Analysis </h1>
-<p align="center"> A look at President Trump’s Tweet Sentiment and how it affects the US Market Economy </p>
+<p align="center"> A look at President Trump’s Tweet Sentiment and how it affects the US Market Economy.
+Please note this is not meant to take any political stance. </p>

 ###
 <img src= "https://images.indianexpress.com/2017/11/trump-twitter-copy.jpg" align = "center"/>